11 Ways to Simplify Goals So You Actually Achieve Them

 7. Make a list of books, magazines, blogs that I inspire me.

-8. Based on previous prompts, list at least three ways I can incorporate joy in the new year.
+8. Based on previous prompts, list at least three ways I can incorporate joy in my life.

 9. Based on previous prompts, list at least three goals.